Triton-AI/go-kart-real-time-controller/ROS2/tai_gokart_controller/design/Packet_API.md

 The transfer of messages through network interfaces of the team's choice (Serial, CAN, Ethernet) follows a standardized packet API for message serialization (encoding) and deserialization (decoding).

-The low-level network interface (LLNI) of Serial, CAN and Ethernet is agnostic about what is being transferred.
-On top of that, the high-level network interface (HLNI), which is mainly the packet factory, is responsible for encoding and decoding between C++ class representation of message and low-level buffer to/from LLNI.
+The low-level communication interface (LLCI) of Serial, CAN and Ethernet is agnostic about what is being transferred.
+On top of that, the high-level communication interface (HLCI), which is mainly the packet factory, is responsible for encoding and decoding between C++ class representation of message and low-level buffer to/from LLCI.

 ![Communication Architecture](comm_architecture.png)